YunoHost/moulinette/README.md

 How to use "as is" ?
 --------------------

-The executable file is parse_args, for example:
+The executable file is yunohost, for example:

-    ./parse_args user create
+    ./yunohost user create

 Contribute / FAQ